When and Where to fish in Arkansas

 November

-Here’s one for the kids.
-November is spawning season and brown trout move upstream from the Norfork tailwaters into Dry Run Creek, where they stack up densely in deep pools.
-This popular youth-only stream is known for big beautiful fish and easy access to wading or bank fishing.
+Brown trout begin their spawning run this month.
+In northern Arkansas, browns move upstream from the Norfork tailwaters into Dry Run Creek, where they stack up densely in deep pools easily accessed by wading or bank fishing.

 December

-For folks fishing for stripers who want to use live bait, remember that live bait needs to be purchased from a certified bait shop or caught in the same water where you fish.
-It’s illegal to catch live bait and move it to another body of water to use because of the risk of transporting invasive species like silver carp.
-“If it’s being used as dead shad like some trout anglers and catfish anglers use, it’s fine.
-But transporting live bait you caught from the wild yourself is a no-no,” explains Zellers.
+If you’re using live bait, make sure it’s from a certified bait shop or caught in the same water where you fish.
+Transporting live bait you caught from the wild yourself is illegal because of the risk of moving invasive species like silver carp.
+“If it’s being used as dead shad like some trout anglers and catfish anglers use, it’s fine,” explains Zellers.

 NOTE: Many lakes, rivers and streams have unique length limits and daily creel limits for certain species.
 Check AGFC.com for fishing regulations; plus, you can buy a fishing license there too.